 Figure 9 – Service Plane security.

-Authorization decisions are made by based on attribute values that serve as input for policy rules that are either stored locally, or are fetched from one or more authorization policy DBs, or both.
+Authorization decisions are made based on attribute values that serve as input for policy rules that are either stored locally, or are fetched from one or more authorization policy DBs, or both.
 Any NSI message attribute can be used as input for policy evaluation.
 Additional attributes needed for policy evaluation can be added to the NSI message header using the sessionSecurityAttr element.
 Examples of additional security attributes are:

 X.509 certificates